martinmax/prizy-pricer/README.md

 ```sh
 grails test-app
 ```
-This command will run all Spock, Grails and JUinit tests.
+This command will run all Spock, Grails and JUinit tests in the Grails embeded H2 database.

 ### Development
 ##### Ideal price calculator